DigitalPlatDev/US.KG/README.md

 ## 🌐 Say Goodbye to Domain Fees

 Welcome to **DigitalPlat FreeDomain**, where we believe everyone deserves a digital identity.
-Whether you're an individual, a small business, or an organization, we’re offering free domain names to bring your ideas to life – no strings attached!
+Whether you're an individual, or an organization, we’re offering free domain names to bring your ideas to life – no strings attached!

 With FreeDomain, you’re free to register a unique domain and host it with your favorite DNS provider, like Cloudflare, FreeDNS by Afraid.org, or Hostry.
 Get online with complete freedom, and keep your wallet happy.

-### Why Free Domains?
+### ✔️ Why Free Domains?

-At **FreeDomain**, we’re on a mission to make the web more accessible.
+At **DigitalPlat FreeDomain**, we’re on a mission to make the web more accessible.
 We believe that the cost of a domain shouldn’t hold anyone back from creating a website.
 Our goal is to make the internet an open space where everyone can have their own place online, regardless of budget.

 DigitalPlat is fiscally sponsored by The Hack Foundation, a 501(c)(3) nonprofit (EIN: 81-2908499).